 The building features numerous energy efficiencies, including rammed earth walls that are 22 inches thick and contain 8 inches of insulation, triple-pane windows and Energy Recovery Ventilators that heat the incoming air supply with heat energy recovered from the building's exhaust air.

-Download the Waste Management & Education Centre school tour brochure or community tour brochure.
+Download the Waste Management & Education Centre school tour brochure or community tour brochure, or watch our video.